openappsec/openappsec/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/6629/badge)](https://bestpractices.coreinfrastructure.org/projects/6629)

 # About
 [open-appsec](https://www.openappsec.io) (openappsec.io) builds on machine learning to provide preemptive web app & API threat protection against OWASP-Top-10 and zero-day attacks.
-It can be deployed as an add-on to Kubernetes Ingress, NGINX, Envoy (soon), and API Gateways.
+It can be deployed as an add-on to Linux, Docker or K8s deployments, on NGINX, Kong, APISIX, or Envoy.

 The open-appsec engine learns how users normally interact with your web application.
 It then uses this information to automatically detect requests that fall outside of normal operations, and conducts further analysis to decide whether the request is malicious or not.